oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | **f32** | Number | **float32**: IEEE 754 Single-Precision Float (#7.26). |

 ## 4.3 M-JSON Serialization:
-Minimized JSON serialization rules represent JADN data types in a compact format optimized for machine-to-machine communication.
-They produce JSON instances identical to [CDDL](#cddl) serialization using the JSON preface defined in CDDL Appendix E.
+Minimized JSON serialization rules represent JADN data types in a compact format suitable for machine-to-machine communication.
+They produce JSON instances equivalent to the diagnostic notation of CBOR instances.

 * When using M-JSON serialization, instances of JADN types MUST be serialized as: